 Animal welfare organisations state that a hutch is not enough.
 The Rabbit Welfare Association and Fund recommend that a minimum area of 3m x 2m x 1m is suitable for a pair of average sized rabbits (whether they live indoors or outside).

 They are social animals and not having another rabbit to interact with can cause negative effects.
-You should keep your rabbit with at least one other rabbit unless a qualified vet has stated otherwise (due to behavioural issues etc.).
+You should keep your rabbit with at least one other rabbit unless a qualified vet has stated otherwise (for example, due to behavioural issues).

 If you are unsure, contact a vet or a qualified animal behavioural specialist for advice.

-They also need a place to hide away as they can be very scared around predators like dogs, cats and birds etc.
+They also need a place to hide away as they can be very scared around predators (for example dogs, cats and birds).